Lanzarote Family Holiday Tips: Best Things To Do With Kids In Lanzarote

 Walk Inside A Lava Tube or Two!

 - Cueva de Los Verdes -Continuing with the volcano theme, a visit to Cueva de Los Verdes and Los James del Aqua is also a fascinating experience.
 Both are part of the same lava tube.
 At Cueva de Los Verdes, the tunnel is one of the longest on the planet.
 Descending down into the depths, you can witness how the lava flowed and the power it must have wielded.
 Some parts can be quite narrow and most adults will have to duck their heads at a couple of points, but otherwise, it’s fairly accessible.
-Clearly, strollers and wheelchairs are not suitable, and small children may need to be carried on occasions.
+Lanzarote is toddler friendly but here, strollers and wheelchairs are not suitable.
+Small children may need to be carried on occasions.
 These caves have a little surprise towards the end, which completely and utterly floored me.
 I would love to say more, but I really wouldn’t want to ruin the experience for you!
 Have you experienced it before?

 Cool Off In A Water Park at Aquapark Costa Teguise

 - Aquapark Costa Teguise -Ok, what kid doesn’t enjoy a water park?
 Aquapark is the biggest water park in Lanzarote, offering a toddler area, various water slides, and 9 swimming pools.
 After overcoming a few nerves, I did make it down the colourful slides – it wasn’t anywhere near as scary as I first thought!
 In peak season during the summer months they have a cinema and paintball too.
 The park opens in March and closes early November.
 There are plenty of sunbeds and many offer cover from the sun.
 Top tip: Don’t forget to bring a towel as none are available to hire.

 - Playa Caleton Blanco is a hidden gem on the north coast.
 The sand is also most white and nestled close to shore are natural pools created by the tide.
 There is no car park here.